Railways Act 2005

 The Railways Act 2005 (c.
 14) is an act of the Parliament of the United Kingdom concerning the regulatory structure for railways in the United Kingdom.
+The main changes included the abolition of the Strategic Rail Authority and the reduction of the number of passenger franchises on the National Rail network.

 Overview

 The bill was introduced and published on 25 November 2004 and received royal assent on 7 April 2005.
 The act made certain reforms, principally: